List of Ghostbusters characters: Garraka

-Garraka is an evil Class 7 apocalyptic horned deity trapped inside an ancient orb that functions similarly to witch bottles, witch balls, and the Ghostbusters' trapping technology, and once belonged to the Firemasters, a benevolent coven who practiced apotropaic magic, capturing evil spirits much like the Ghostbusters.
-Garraka is so powerful that even while trapped he can mind control ghosts and Gozer the Gozerian's animated Mini-Pufts.
-Garraka can create sub-zero temperatures, and uses "Kusharit Umoti" - "the power to kill by fear itself".
+Garraka is an evil Class 7 apocalyptic horned deity trapped inside an ancient orb that functions similarly to witch bottles, witch balls and the Ghostbusters' trapping technology and once belonged to the Firemasters, a benevolent coven who practiced apotropaic magic, capturing evil spirits much like the Ghostbusters.
+Garraka is so powerful that even while trapped he can mind control ghosts and Gozer's Mini-Pufts.
+Garraka can create sub-zero temperatures and uses "Kusharit Umoti" - "the power to kill by fear itself".
 His weaknesses are copper alloys that used for apotropaic practices like brass, combined with fire.
 He has been weakened by the absence of his horns that augment his powers and properties.
 Garraka sought to free himself from his imprisonment with the help of the spirit Melody, offering to help her ascend to the afterlife in return.
 After being freed, he attempted to cast the Ghostbusters' dimension in a deadly winter curse called the Death Chill, but was defeated by the Ghostbusters with the help of Melody, who turned on him after learning that he never planned to help her at all.